manishkumar03/manishkumar03.github.io/_posts/2021-04-06-OAuth-flow-for-Twitter.md

 ```

 ### Third step: Token Exchange
 LittleBirdie can now finally request what it wanted all along, i.e. access to Jane’s account.
-This is done by obtaining an `access_token` and an `access_token_secret`.
-These tokens are permanent and will remain valid until Jane or Twitter decide to cut off LittleBirdie's access.
-All the tokens that were received prior to this step were temporary in nature.
-If the API call being made in this step is successful, all the earlier tokens will be invalidated by Twitter and can no longer be used.
+This is done by exchanging the temporary `request_token` for a permanent `access_token`.

 The hashing parameters for this call are:
 **message:** `oauth_consumer_key` + `request_token` and `oauth_verifier` received in step 2 above
 **secret key:** `oauth_consumer_secret` + `request_token_secret` received in step 1 above

-The app now makes a POST request to `https://api.twitter.com/oauth/access_token` and if everything checks out, it receives a final set of `oauth_token` and `oauth_token_secret`.
+The app now makes a `POST` request to `https://api.twitter.com/oauth/access_token` and if everything checks out, it receives a final set of `oauth_token` and `oauth_token_secret`.
 Ideally these should have been called `access_token` and `access_token_secret` to make their intent clear.
 In fact, these are the names the app developers generally use to store them.
 It also receives the user id and screen name for Jane.

+These tokens are permanent and will remain valid until Jane or Twitter decide to cut off LittleBirdie's access.
+All the tokens that were received prior to this step were temporary in nature.
+If the API call being made in this step is successful, all the earlier tokens will be invalidated by Twitter and can no longer be used.

 **Sample response:**
 ```